-Our next family is a father son team.
-Talon is a single dad to an amazing 10 year old boy named Tigger.
-The fact that he is a single dad travelling is simply amazing but what really blew me away was what he told me about his son.
-You see his son has special needs.
-I’ll tell you more about something amazing that happened in a bit.
+Our next family is a father-son team.
+Talon is a single dad to an impressive 10-year-old boy named Tigger.
+The fact that he’s a single dad travelling is impressive but what blew me away was what he told me about his son.
+You see, his son has special needs.

 His son Tigger has done so well that he is now off all his meds.
-Talon attributes the marked improvement in his sons anxiety and sensory issues to the amount of time he spends with his son and “world schooling”.
-His sons progression has reaffirmed and eliminated all the doubts he used to have and he is now 100 percent positive that his decision to live abroad, travel and home-school his son was the best decision he could have made for his 2 man family.
+Talon attributes the marked improvement in his son’s anxiety and sensory issues to the amount of time he spends with his son and “world schooling.”
+His son’s progression has reaffirmed and eliminated all the doubts he used to have, and he is now 100 percent positive that his decision to live abroad, travel and home-school his son was the best decision he could have made for his two-person family.

 - Number of kids: 2 ( Under 5 years old)